Board of Trustees

 Member Responsibilities and Expectations

-Members of the Austin Preparatory School Board of Trustees are in a unique position to make a significant contribution to our school.
-The vitality and future well-being of Austin Preparatory School depends on the commitment and caring leadership of our Board members.
-We are holders of all that is important in the life of the school and as such, we must be clear about our responsibilities.
+Members of the Board of Trustees are in a unique position to make a significant contribution to our School.
+The vitality and future well-being of Austin Prep depends on the commitment, vision, and caring leadership of our Board members.
+We hold in trust all that is important in the life of the School and as such, we must be clear about our responsibilities and expectations.

 - The Board sets policy and focuses on long-range and strategic issues.
-Trustees acknowledge that their role is governance and leadership, not management, and they will redirect back to the Headmaster those stakeholders (faculty or parents or alumni) who hope to engage Trustees as an “appeals court” or “grievance committee.”
+Trustees acknowledge that their role is governance and leadership, not management, and they will redirect back to the Head of School those stakeholders (e.g., staff, parents, students, alumni, or community members) who hope to engage Trustees as an “appeals court” or “grievance committee.”
 Individual Trustees do not become involved directly in specific management, personnel, programming, or operational issues;

 - Authority is vested in the Board of Trustees as a whole.
-A Trustee who learns of an issue of importance to the school has the obligation to bring it to the Headmaster, who speaks for the school, or to the Chair of the Board, who speaks for the Board of Trustees, and must refrain from responding to a situation individually;
+Individual Trustees who learn of an issue of importance to the School has a “no surprise policy” obligation to bring it to the Head of School, who speaks for the School, or to the Chair of the Board, who speaks for the Board of Trustees, and must refrain from responding to a situation individually;

 - Trustees accept and support Board decisions.
-Once a decision has been made, the Board speaks as one voice;
+Once a decision has been made, the Board speaks with one voice;

 - Trustees keep all Board deliberations confidential;

-- Trustees have the responsibility to support the school and its Headmaster and to demonstrate that support within the community;
+- Trustees have the responsibility to support the Head of School and to affirmatively demonstrate that support within the community;

-- Each Trustee, not just the treasurer and members of the finance committee, has fiduciary responsibility to the school for sound financial management; and
+- Each Trustee, not just the treasurer and members of the finance committee, has fiduciary responsibility to the School for sound financial management;

-- Trustees contribute to the development/advancement program of the school, including strategic planning for development, financial support, and active involvement in annual and capital giving.
-Trustees should make the school a philanthropic priority and each Trustee is encouraged to consider making lifetime, as well as testamentary, gifts to the school.
+- Trustees are ambassadors of philanthropy for Austin Prep and actively contribute to the fundraising initiatives of the School.
+These initiatives include strategic planning for development and active financial support of the School’ annual and capital giving programs.
+Trustees commit annually to making the School a philanthropic priority and each Trustee is encouraged to make lifetime, as well as testamentary gifts to the School.

 Treasurer: Michael Barry, Ph.D.
 '79